YoshidomeGroup-Hydration/Deep-GIST/README.md

 # Deep-GIST
 ====

-"Deep GIST" is a deep-learning model rapidly estimating the distribution of hydration free energy around a protein obtained by the GIST.
-The computation is completed within a few minutes when using a single CPU and approximately one minute when using a single GPU.
+"Deep GIST" is a deep-learning model for rapidly estimating the distribution of hydration free energy around a protein.
+It's trained on data from grid inhomogeneous solvation theory (GIST).
+Computation is completed within a few minutes using a single CPU and approximately one minute with a single GPU.
 Model weights (415 MB) are available at [Zenodo](https://zenodo.org/record/XXXXXX)

 ## Requirement